They've already built the bunker

 The East Utilities Plant is a nondescript structure tucked between the NPS regional headquarters and the Long Bridge railroad tracks in East Potomac Park.
 It's tan and it's covered in what looks like EIFS.
 It could be mistaken for a park service garage, except that it's plastered with cameras, and surrounded by an opaque fence sprinkled with military no trespassing signs.
 There also appear to be six exhaust stacks sticking up from one roof, adjacent to some other kind of port.
 If we look at historic aerials, however, we can see that this building just the tip of the iceberg.

 For that clue, we need to look at another shed with those distinctive white stripes.
-This one also appeared in 2002 on the grounds of the Naval Observatory.
+This one appeared in 2002 on the grounds of the Naval Observatory.

 This structure had a short but eventful life.
 Residents in the tony neighborhood complained of dump truck traffic and hard rock blasting.
 The gossip was that they were building a bunker for the Vice President.
 And then, by 2004 the construction wrapped up, leaving one nondescript structure on the site.
 In late 2005, a second one was added to its north.